European Sage

 Regularly drink sage leaf tea and use it often in a range of culinary dishes:

 Sage is delicious, adding rich aromatic flavour to almost any dish – add it roughly chopped as a base to anything oven-baked or roasted (including chips), to soups & stews and to dressings & sauces.
-Try it with garlic under the cheese on toast and use it in many pasta sauces – just ‘sage, onion & butter’ pasta is quick and easy.
+Try it with garlic under the cheese on toast and use it in many pasta sauces.

-To reach a medicinal level* make into a ‘tincture’ with your favourite alcohol or use bought tincture, capsules & tablets from creditable outlets.
+To reach a medicinal level* make into a ‘tincture’ with your favourite spirit or use bought tincture, capsules and tablets from creditable outlets.

-Active aromatic compounds like 1,8-cineole are present in the essential oil – use in diffusers and add to body oils, lotions & conditioner – maximum concentration of essential 2% (2ml / 100ml carrier).
+Active aromatic compounds like 1,8-cineole are present in the essential oil – use in diffusers and add diluted to body oils, lotions & conditioner – maximum concentration 2% (2ml in 98ml carrier oil).

 Sage Tea & Dose

 Tea from the fresh leaf (10-15g) or dried leaf (4-6g) per 240ml water is particularly good with honey – you can enjoy this chilled too.
-Take this 3x daily for a medicinal memory-boosting dose*.
+Take this 3x daily for a medicinal cognitive enhancing dose*.

-Sage leaf makes an especially good antimicrobial tea for colds – sage is antimicrobial and shown to lower pain in sore throats (add thyme, bay, ginger, turmeric and clove for additional benefit).
+Sage leaf makes an especially good antimicrobial tea for colds – sage is antimicrobial and shown to lower pain in sore throats (you can also add thyme, bay, ginger, turmeric and clove for additional antimicrobial and pain relieving benefit).

 The Physic Shop

-Items from The Physic Shop that contain sage are Memory Tea, Memory Tincture, Respiratory Tea, Protect Atomiser and Alert Pulse-Point.
+Items from The Physic Shop that contain sage are Memory Tea, Memory Tincture, Respiratory Tea, and Protect Atomiser.

 Learn how to grow and use medicinal plants for your own use in our Grow Your Own Physic Garden book or by attending a workshop or course at the physic garden